NinoDiscord/Nino/README.md

 - [PostgreSQL](https://postgresql.org) (12 is used in development but anything above 10 should fairly work!)
 - [Redis](https://redis.io) (6.2 is used in development but above v5 should work)

-If you're moving from v0 to v1, you will need your MongoDB instance before to port the database!
+If you're moving from v0 to v1, you will need your MongoDB instance before to port the database and [Rei](https://github.com/NinoDiscord/Rei) installed on your system.

 There is tools that are optional but are mostly recommended in some cases: